Cakes

 • When you are making the dough, use as little liquid as possible.
 For the most tender results, try not to over-knead the dough as well.

-• If you don’t have dried currants, use raisins or any other dried fruit you have on hand.
-If the fruit is large, give it a good chop.
+• If the fruit is large, give it a good chop.

-• When you are rolling the cakes, don’t roll them thicker than 1/2-inch.
+• When you are rolling the cakes, don’t roll them thicker than 1/4-inch thick.
 Otherwise, the outside my brown before the inside has time to cook.
+You can re-roll dough to get more cakes

 • When you are cooking the cakes, keep the heat low to prevent burning.
 Use a lid to help the centers cook.